Probabilistic Active Goal Recognition: Active Goal Recognition in Grid World

 \subsection{Passive Goal Recognition}

-For the passive goal recognition algorithm, we adopt the single-observation approach proposed by \cite{masters2019cost}, which has been shown to be effective in navigation domains.
+For the passive goal recognition algorithm, we adopt the single-observation approach proposed by \cite{masters2019cost}, which has been shown to be effective in similar grid world domains.
 This approach is particularly well-suited to our setting, where the number of valid observations (i.e., known actor positions) may be very limited.
 Its ability to perform inference based on a single observation is especially advantageous under such constraints.

 The original method assumes access to the actor’s start position, which is not always available in our setting.
 To address this, we adapt the algorithm to a more general setting.
 Specifically, if no valid observation has been made, we default to the prior distribution over goals.
 Once a valid observation \( o \) is available, we compute an accumulated cost difference value for each goal \( g \), denoted as \( \text{cdiff}(o, g) \), and apply the probabilistic model from \cite{ramirez2010probabilistic}: